TheZoc/nvim/README.md

 # Mason Install
-While this step can be done without running `nvim` previously, it's recommended that `nvim` is ran at least once before this step, so you can check the Lazy setup status before proceeding.
+While these step can be done without running `nvim` previously, it's recommended that `nvim` is ran at least once before, so you can check the Lazy setup status before proceeding.

+## clangd

 Run:
 ```